 Casserly House History and Overview

-Along with these two primary services, we also provide a third broad array of neighborhood services including neighborhood gatherings, meetings, and prayer.
-We are a vibrant, busy center of community care and support.
+Casserly House has been a vibrant hub of neighborhood gatherings, community care and support.
 We maintain partnerships with other non-profits and community organizations to anticipate and respond to neighborhood issues and concerns.
-Through our website we inform the community about recent happenings and upcoming activities and priorities.